 Next, I diced up a tomato and an avocado I had on hand and added them to the mix.

-I also had a chicken breast in the freezer so I grilled it and added the slices to each bowl.
+I also had a chicken breast in the freezer so I grilled it, shredded it (using my KitchenAid mixer paddle attachment), and added it to each bowl.

 I topped the bowls with freshly shredded cheese, sour cream and salsa.
 If you’re making up a larger batch and want leftovers, I’d wait and add these ingredients right before serving.